Sawtaytoes/OneForm/everything-explained/validate-dynamic-groups-of-fields.md

 }
 ```

-When a user types in another set of first and last name fields, the `validate` callback gets these values:
+When a user types in another set of first and last name fields, the `getErrorMessages` callback gets these values:

 ```jsx
 {